dwspublic/Indigo-ratgdo/README.md

 Install and configure your MQTT Broker.

 Install the MQTT Connector plugin and configure it to connect to your MQTT Broker.
+Subscribe to the ratgdo topic ("ratgdo/#").

 Install ratgdo controller per the instructions at https://paulwieland.github.io/ratgdo/.
 Install the default firmware for MQTT support.
 Configure the controller to connect to your MQTT broker.
 Set the